Crypto Adoption Around the World: Peru

 Peru

-Adoption Status: Cryptocurrency adoption in Peru is growing steadily, driven by rising interest in decentralized finance and digital payments.
-Peru ranks among the top 20 countries globally for crypto adoption, with 3.7% of its population owning digital assets.
+Adoption Status: Cryptocurrency adoption in Peru continues to grow steadily, driven by increasing interest in decentralized finance and digital payments.
+Peru ranks among the top 20 countries globally for crypto adoption, with approximately 22.56% of its population expected to own digital assets by 2025.

 Key Takeaways